LDSSA/ds-prep-course-2023/LINUX.md

 So you're using Ubuntu, huh?
 Well, kudos to you.
 You just need to install a couple of packages.

 **Step 1:** Open a terminal and check what version of Python you have by using the command below.
-If your version is `Python 3.8.x` (`x` = any number), you can skip to step 2, otherwise continue with step 1.1 and 1.2
+If your version is `Python 3.8.x` (`x` = any number), you can skip to step 2, otherwise continue with steps 1.1 and 1.2

 ```bash
 python3.8 --version